craftercms/docs/source/developers/draft.rst

        <ComponentTag>
          ...

-Note that the item tag is not the component tag itself.
-The component is contained by the item and it's not the item itself.
+Note that the item tag is not the component tag itself, instead, the component is contained by the item and it's not the item.

 .. list-table::
    :widths: 10 90